Robo-Advisor

 Robo-advisors are a digital platform that uses algorithms to act as an automated, low-cost alternative to traditional financial advisors.
 The best ones offer help with asset allocation, rebalancing, portfolio management, and even tax-loss harvesting.
 They’re the darling of the investing world, but are they right for you?

-In the early 2000s, industry insiders started using algorithms as the pre-curser to robo-advisors to help with their clients.
-There was no low-cost option for the average investor because this technology was unavailable.
+In the early 2000s, industry insiders started using algorithms as the pre-curser to robo-advisors to help their clients.
+The average investor had no low-cost option because this technology was unavailable.

 In 2008, Wealthfront and Betterment launched, providing regular people with access to the software.
 Fast-forward over a decade, and there are dozens of options.

-Today we’ll discuss the pros and cons of robo-advisors, how they compare, and whether they’re something you should consider.
+Today we’ll discuss the pros and cons of robo-advisors, how they compare, and whether you should consider them.

 Robo-Advisors vs. Financial Advisors